rsarfati/SelfTargetingReplication/README.md

 This code is currently compatible with [Julia v1.6.3](https://julialang.org/downloads/#long_term_support_release).
 Be sure to also add the packages included at the top of `run_replication.jl`. :ok_woman:

 To install a package, enter the Julia REPL, type `]` to enter package manager, and then `add` any packages you need.
-It might be necessary to restart your Julia session once finished to access all updates.
+Once finished, it might be necessary to restart your Julia session to access all updates.
 Example below:

 ```julia
 pkg> add DataFrames